hot3dx/RotoDraw3D-DirectX-12/README.md

 Currently only uses, ,dds files for textures

-# This project requires: My DirectXToolkitXaml12 #
+# This project requires: My DirectXToolkitXaml12 - also finished #
 ## 1) at least 8 gb ram ##
 ## 2)intel hd graphics or a DirectX 12 capable graphics card ##
 ## 3) WinPixEventRuntime version=1.0.210209001 nuget package ##